ivanhofer/sveltekit-typescript-showcase/README.md

 We now have a single function that is reponsible for the **type (1)** and the **context name (3)**.
 And we use that function when we want to access the data.
-When **refactoring (2)** we only need to change it in a single place (and let `TypeScript` tell you if it's now get used in a wrong way).
+When **refactoring (2)** we only need to change it in a single place (and let `TypeScript` tell you if it's now get used somewhere in a wrong way).

 <!------------------------------------------------------------------------------------------------>